 If RCC cannot take disciplinary action against the Respondent because the Complainant refuses to participate in the investigation, it should pursue other steps to limit the effects of the alleged harassment and prevent its recurrence.

 If RCC imposes discipline against a student or employee as a result of the findings in its investigation, the student or employee may appeal the decision using the applicable procedure, which will be identified in the notice of determination, for appealing a disciplinary decision.

-A Complainant may appeal the administrative determination within 10 business days by submitting a written appeal to the Chief Human Resources Officer or Vice President of Student Services as appropriate.
+A Complainant or Respondent may appeal the administrative determination within 10 business days by submitting a written appeal to the Chief Human Resources Officer or designee.
 The grounds for appeal are:

 - A procedural irregularity affected the outcome;

 - New evidence was not reasonably available at the time of RCC’s determination regarding responsibility, and this new evidence could affect the outcome; or